Advising Notes for Fall 2019

 - Introduction to Autism: What It Is and Isn’t

-- The Philosophy of Im/possibility: Magic and Technology
+- The Philosophy of Impossibility: Magic vs. Technology

 - Writing for Yourself